-Advice is available to the school (and will be taken up as appropriate) from the Local Authority's Human Resources Service, Financial Management Service and The School Improvement Service.
+Advice is available to the school (and will be taken up as appropriate) from the School Improvement Service, the Financial Management Service and NYHR.
 Other specialist advice may also be called upon, as appropriate.

-As the employer of maintained schools the local authority has a statutory entitlement to send a local authority representative to all proceedings relating to the selection or dismissal of any school staff and offer advice.
-If the local authority decides to send a representative they must be allowed to attend
+As the employer of maintained schools the local authority has a statutory entitlement to send a representative to all proceedings relating to the selection or dismissal of any school staff and offer advice.
+If the local authority decides to send a representative they must be allowed to attend.